 Reserved matters are important decisions for which the Directors are required to seek and gain Shareholder Approval.
-These decisions are written in the Company's articles of association which set the constitution or the rules for the running of the company.
+These decisions are written in the company's Articles of Association which defines how the company operates.

 The Shareholder Board has delegated authority to perform these functions on behalf of the Council.
 The reserved matters of SCC's companies have been written to ensure that the Shareholder Board is responsible for consideration of issues of strategic importance, take decisions that may involve changes to financial risks or may have an impact on the Council's reputation.